 All expenditure included in the Financial Activity Statement is incurred in accordance with the provisions of the 2020-21 adopted budget or has been authorised in advance by Council where applicable.

-That Council NOTES the Financial Activity Statement for the period ended 31 January 2021 forming Attachment 1 to this Report.
+MOVED Cr Hollywood, SECONDED Cr Jones that Council NOTES the Financial Activity Statement for the period ended 31 January 2021 forming Attachment 1 to Report CJ029-03/21.